viperproject/gobra-book/src/04/behavioral.md

 ``` go
 {{#include ./behavioral.go:Alpha16}}
 ```
-In Go, interface implementation is implicit, i.e., the `Color` interface is implemented by defining an `RGBA` method.
+Go uses [structural subtyping](https://en.wikipedia.org/wiki/Structural_type_system), and interface implementation is implicit.
+For example, the `Color` interface is implemented by defining an `RGBA` method.
-For Gobra, any ghost methods such as `Valid` must be implemented as well.
+For Gobra, any ghost methods, such as `Valid`, must also be implemented.

 ``` go
 {{#include ./behavioral.go:Alpha16Valid}}